yixia/VitamioBundle/README.md

 4. Improve streaming, especially the HLS support.
 5. OpenSSL included, so some SSL related protocols, such as https, tls, rtmps, rtmpts, are supported.
 6. Playback speed control from 0.5x to 2.0x.
-7. Audio amplify to 2 times volume.
+7. Audio amplify to 2x volume.
-8. Improved subtitle support.
-Include external bitmap subtitles.
+8. Improved subtitle support, including external bitmap subtitles.
 9. Cache online video to local storage and can be reused until you delete the cache file.
 10. More MediaPlayer API, e.g. `getMetadata`.
 11. The full Java code is open to all developers, modify and contribute is welcome.